RockefellerArchiveCenter/processing-manual/processing.md

     <p>Restricted – Treasurer – Open in 20XX</p>
     </div>

 C. *Personally Identifiable Information* – Content, outside any of the above-listed file-types, that is restricted due to individual privacy and security including but not limited to: social security numbers, tax ID numbers, and other uniquely identifiable data.
 Personally identifiable information is most often found in application packets within program, grant, or fellowship files.
-When processing or handling such records, please consult the Assistant Director for Processing and act cautiously to restrict sensitive materials.
+When applicable, the RAC utilizes an automated forensic tool to scan digital material for personally identifiable information.
+When processing or handling such records, please consult the Assistant Director for Processing and act with thoughtful intentionality to restrict sensitive materials.

 Example of standard RAC file-level access note –